Interested in our latest studies and articles? Click here!

 To be taken with a pinch of data, three times a day

 The winds of socio-technological change are felt across all industries.
 With technological advances come increased data volumes, a change in consumer/patient behavior while start-ups bring entirely new dynamics to traditional markets.
-According to our evaluations in healthcare markets, this pull is worth well over USD 230 billion by 2020.
-We believe that by this time, the market will be predominantly characterised by data-driven business models.
+We believe that within short, the market will be predominantly characterised by data-driven business models.

 A major challenge in modern medicine is the interpretation of enormous amounts of data within human biological networks.
 Systems medicine is just one piece of the 21st century health puzzle.
 It helps to be clear how the various players (such as regulatory bodies, insurance companies, care providers etc.) are positioned.